gerth2/gerth2.github.io/_posts/2019-07-28-programming_language_c_syntax.md

 Note that C does not allow variables to simply come into existence and disappear at runtime - each variable that is required must be *declared* prior to usage.
 The precise manner in how you declare the variable will dictate how many bits are used to store values, whether the value is read/write or read-only, which portions of code are allowed to access the variable, and a whole slew of other properties.

+Built into the C programming language are a few basic variable types:

+`int` is the basic integer storage.
+It is interpreted as a 2's compliment signed integer.
+`char` and `short` both store integers as well, but take up fewer bits than `int` (and therefore have a more restricted range).
+`long` will also be an integer, but take more bits than `int` (and therefore have a wider range`).

+`char` is usually treated as unsigned by default.
+Any type can get the qualifier `unsigned` put in front of it to force it to be unsigned.

+The exact number of bits for each of these is not fixed - it depends on what type of processor you are on.
+This is incredibly horrible when attempting to write code that works the same on multiple machines, so other types like `int8_t`, `int16_t`, and `int32_t` are actually better to use - these explicitly specify the bit width.

+`double` and `float` are both floating point representations, allowing you to store decimal values.

+A number of other types are built in, and the keyword `typedef` even allows you to define your own!

 #### Assignment

 Once we have variables, we have to have a way to get information into them.
 In C code statements, the `=` equals sign character is used to perform an assignment operation.
 Assignment takes whatever is on the right-hand side of the `=`, and places it into the variable on the left-hand side.